 - Go to the Account Portal and login to your account

-- Navigate to the Account Settings page
+- Navigate to the My Account page on the left

 - Open the Oculus app on the phone that you used to set up your Oculus Quest

 - Open the Settings by tapping the gear icon in the lower right corner